patel0ankur/cdk_docs/CDK Basics/OOP.md

       ```

       CDK Constructs:

-      A construct can represent a single AWS resource, such as an Amazon Simple Storage Service (Amazon S3) bucket.
-A construct can also be a higher-level abstraction consisting of multiple related AWS resources.
+      A construct is like a blueprint for an AWS resource, such as a S3 bucket.
+It can also represent a group of related resources.

       Source: https://docs.aws.amazon.com/cdk/v2/guide/constructs.html

-      Each AWS resource in CDK is represented as a "construct", a class that encapsulates both the properties of the resource (like an S3 bucket's name or an EC2 instance type) and the methods to operate on it (like creating or configuring the resource).
+      In AWS CDK, each AWS resource is a “construct” that bundles its properties (like a S3 bucket’s name) and methods (like creating the bucket) together.

       Analogy:

-      Imagine you have a robot that can paint pictures.
-You don't need to know how the robot works inside; you just need to tell it what to paint.
-Encapsulation is like this robot.
-It keeps the complicated stuff hidden inside and only shows what is necessary to use it.
+      Think of encapsulation like a robot that paints pictures.
+You don’t need to know how the robot works; you just tell it what to paint.
+Encapsulation hides the complex details and only shows what you need to use it.

     * Abstraction: